 - Gallery © ROCCO Design Architects Limited

-Located in the West Kowloon Cultural District, the Hong Kong Palace Museum is scheduled to open in 2022.
+Located at the West Kowloon Cultural District, the Hong Kong Palace Museum is scheduled to open in mid-2022.
 Offering Hong Kong and international perspectives, the museum will create dynamic and innovative exhibition and public programmes.
 It will feature a rich selection of treasures from the Palace Museum, often known as the Forbidden City, and present other art exhibitions from around the world.

-The Hong Kong Palace Museum is a collaborative project of the West Kowloon Cultural District Authority and the Palace Museum.
-The design and construction of the museum, at an estimated cost of 3.5 billion Hong Kong dollars, is fully supported by the Hong Kong Jockey Club Charities Trust.
+The Hong Kong Palace Museum is a collaborative project between the West Kowloon Cultural District Authority and the Palace Museum.
+The capital cost of the Hong Kong Palace Museum is funded by The Hong Kong Jockey Club Charities Trust.

 Vision and Mission